ocefpaf/qartod_manuals/docs/ADCP.md

 ```
 Integrated Marine Observing System [http://imos.org.au](http://imos.org.au) (see also https://github.com/aodn/imos-toolbox)

 Moore, A.N, D.L.
 Stewart, March 2003.
-“The effects of mobile scatterers on the quality of ADCP data in
+"The effects of mobile scatterers on the quality of ADCP data in

 ```
-differing marine environments.”
+differing marine environments."
 Proceedings of the IEEE/OES Seventh Working Conference on Current Measurement Technology. p.
 202-206.
 ```
 Recommendations for in-situ data Real Time Quality Control, Authors: Sylvie Pouliquen and the DATA-